 'election expenses' election expenses shall be those, and only those, listed hereunder:

 (a) Advertising (whatever the medium used).

-Includes agency fees, design costs and other costs incurred in connection with the preparing, producing, distributing or otherwise disseminating such advertising [Schedule 1(a)]
+Expenses in respect of such advertising include agency fees, design costs and other costs incurred in connection with the preparing, producing, distributing or otherwise disseminating such advertising [Schedule 1(a)]

 (b) Publicity.